 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a.
-Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: · i.
+Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42. ii.
-Strong seismic ground shaking? \boxtimes iii.
-Seismic-related ground failure, including liquefaction? \boxtimes iv.
-Landslides? \boxtimes b.
-Result in substantial soil erosion or the loss of topsoil? \boxtimes C. Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?

-d.
-Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? e.
-Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?
+Strong seismic ground shaking? $\boxtimes$ iii.
+Seismic-related ground failure, including liquefaction? $\boxtimes$ iv.
+Landslides? $\boxtimes$ b.
+Result in substantial soil erosion or the loss of topsoil? $\boxtimes$ C. Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? $\square$ d.
+Be located on expar in Table 18-1-B of th Code (1994), creatin life or property? e.
+Have soils incapable supporting the use of alternative waste wa where sewers are no disposal of waste wa of septic tanks or Iter disposal systems ot available for the $\square$